-The nickel market in India remained weak in the beginning of the first quarter of 2022.
-The nickel prices in January were around 1564-1740 INR/kg.
+The market in India remained weak in the beginning of the first quarter of 2022.
+Nickel prices in January were around 1564-1740 INR/kg.
 The market prices however witnessed a gradual incline in February with the prices slowly increasing to 1860 INR/kg by the end of the month.
-In March, the nickel prices rose sharply to 3509 INR/kg but later on declined to 2811 INR/kg.
+In March, nickel prices rose sharply to 3509 INR/kg but later on declined to 2811 INR/kg.

 The benchmark three-month nickel contract plummeted 8% to its new trading limit on March 8th, as significant selling persisted in commodity markets.

-Prices are expected to average 15,250 USD/MT in 2022.
+Nickel prices are expected to average 15,250 USD/MT in 2022.
 In December, spot prices remained essentially unchanged, although LME inventories were substantially lower.
-It is anticipated that the prices might fall by the second half of next year.
+It is anticipated that prices might fall by the second half of next year.

 The January prices stood at 11,653 USD/MT post which the prices started to fall from the previous values.
 The year low value during the march was at 10,794 USD/MT.
 The prices recovered during the next quarter and continued to rise for the next three quarters reaching the year high value by mid-December at 17,381 USD/MT.

 Vale, the world's largest producer of the metal, lowered its 2020 production forecast, citing adverse weather conditions, unplanned outages, regulatory delays, and ongoing logistics issues caused by COVID-19 lockdowns.
 The production forecast was lowered to 180,000-195,000 tonnes from 200,000-210,000 tonnes.
 Exports from Czech Republic to Peru totaled USD 12.65 million in 2020 and from India to Peru totaled USD 38.84 thousand.